 A type of Sexton beetle, the Margined Burying Beetle works to break down decomposing animals to the benefit of everyone and everything.

-Margined Burying Beetles feed on the carcasses of dead animals.
-Antennae sensitive to the smell of carrion lead the beetles to it.
-They even bury the carcasses underground which aids in decomposing tissue as well as removing the odor of rotting flesh from the air.
-Their whole existence is a benefit to the ecosystem as they clean areas and cycle nutrients through their diet, passing them along to larger insects and animals that prey on them.
+The orange and black Margined Burying Beetle feeds on the carcasses of dead animals.
+Antennae are black with large orange spheres at the tip.
+These antennae are sensitive to the smell of carrion lead the beetle to it.
+This beetle even buries carcasses underground which aids in decomposing the tissue of the animal.
+It also removes the odor of rotting flesh from the air.
+The Margined Burying Beetle's whole existence is a benefit to the ecosystem as it cleans areas and cycles nutrients through its diet.
+They have their own predators, passing all of those nutrients to up the food chain.

 Adult Margined Burying Beetles care for their young.
-Males guard the female outside while she goes underground to lay her fertilized eggs on or near a carcass that was buried.
-The parents help the newly hatched larvae feed from the carrion, in a similar way to birds, until they can eat on their own.
+A male guards the female, stationing himself outside while she goes underground to lay her fertilized eggs on or near a carcass that was buried.
+The parents then help the newly hatched larvae feed from the carrion, in a similar way to birds, until they can eat on their own.

 Scientific Name: Nicrophorus mariginatus